The Great Escape (film): Historical accuracy

 At the end of the film, three truckloads of recaptured POWs drive in three directions.
 One truck contains 20 prisoners who are invited to stretch their legs in a field, whereupon they are all machine gunned in a single massacre, with the implication that the prisoners in the other two trucks were killed in the same manner.
-In reality, the majority of the POWs were shot individually or in pairs, killed by pistol shots taken by Gestapo officers; however, at least ten of them were killed in a manner like that portrayed in the film: Dutchy Swain, Chaz Hall, Brian Evans, Wally Valenta, George McGill, Pat Langford, Edgar Humphreys, Włodzimierz Kolanowski, Bob Stewart and Henry "Hank" Birkland.
+In reality, the majority of the POWs were shot individually or in pairs, killed by pistol shots taken by Gestapo officers; however, at least ten of them were killed in a manner like that portrayed in the film: Dutchy Swain, Chaz Hall, Brian Evans, Wally Valenta, George McGill, Pat Langford, Edgar Humphreys, Włodzimierz Kolanowski, Bob Stewart, and Henry "Hank" Birkland.

 In 2009, seven POWs returned to Stalag Luft III for the 65th anniversary of the escape and watched the film.
 According to the veterans, many details of the first half depicting life in the camp were authentic, e.g. the death of Ives, who tries to scale the fence, and the actual digging of the tunnels.
 The film has kept the memory of the 50 executed airmen alive for decades and has made their story known worldwide, if in a distorted form.
 British author Guy Walters notes that a pivotal scene in the film where MacDonald blunders by replying in English to a suspicious Gestapo officer saying, "Good luck", is now so strongly imprinted that historians have accepted it as a real event, and that it was Bushell's partner Bernard Scheidhauer who made the error.
 However, Walters points out that a historical account says that one of the two men said "yes" in English in response to a Kripo man's questions without any mention of "good luck" and notes that as Scheidhauer was French, and Bushell's first language was English, it seems likely that if a slip did take place, it was made by Bushell himself, and says the "good luck" scene should be regarded as fiction.

 Soundtrack

-The film's iconic music was composed by Elmer Bernstein, who gave each major character his own musical motif based on the Great Escapes main theme.
+The film's iconic music was composed and conducted by Elmer Bernstein, who gave each major character his own musical motif based on the Great Escapes main theme, and performed by the Hollywood Studio Symphony.
 Its enduring popularity helped Bernstein live off the score's royalties for the rest of his life.
 Critics have said the film score succeeds because it uses rousing militaristic motifs with interludes of warmer softer themes that humanizes the prisoners and endears them to audiences; the music also captures the bravery and defiance of the POWs.
 The main title's patriotic march has since become popular in Britain, particularly with fans of the England national football team.
 However, in 2016, the sons of Elmer Bernstein openly criticized the use of the Great Escape theme by the Vote Leave campaign in the UK Brexit referendum, saying "Our father would never have allowed UKIP to use his music" because he would have strongly opposed the party.